mattermost/mattermost-test-management/data/test-cases/plugins/github/sidebar-and-rhs/PR_and_Issue_Username_Clickable.md

 ---
 # (Required) Ensure all values are filled up
-name: 'Username clickable in RHS for PRs and Issues'
+name: 'Added test cases to verify clickable usernames in RHS for PRs and Issues'
 status: Active
 priority: Normal
 folder: Sidebar and RHS